MaxEdwards20/Auto-Shop/README.md

 ## Tool Stack and Setup

 - Tool Stack

   - We will be using GitHub for version control, Django for backend, and a yet to be determined technology for the frontend (React, Vue, Angular, or Python templates are among options)
   - Project management

-    - Use Jira Project Board to create, track, and complete tasks
+    - Use Jira Project Board to create, track, and complete tasks.
+Link [here](https://dastardlydansrentacar.atlassian.net/jira/software/projects/DDRAC/boards/1/backlog)
     - Utilize built-in Jira features to generate burndown chart and other useful analytics

 - Setup
   - Utilize the following git commands and best practices
     - Create a new branch: git checkout -b [NAME]